 Holding yourself accountable is one of the most underrated and effective methods of productivity.
-Having the right amount of social pressure to finish your tasks boosts productivity exponentially.
-Hours is built around the idea of mixing accountability with social pressure.

 Task definition is as simple as defining the tasks that you need to accomplish.
 It gives a clear sense of direction for exactly what you need to get done.

 Some good examples of task definitions would be:

 Since on Hours, we display all your tasks publicly for all participants for accountability reasons, it's important for others to help keep you accountable for specific tasks, instead of generic tasks.